 As with every new sport I made great improvements in the first couple of years which kept me going.
 However, staying motivated when improvements slow down is not so easy.
 I just like the events, the sailing community, all the new friends, and the occasional good moments during a race.

 The Legends age group in Masters events is a constant reminder that there is still a lot of time left to get better.
 Needless to say, it surely helps that Lutz and I share the same hobby.

-Being a class that is truly run for the benefit of sailors, with clear goals and with easy access to information is our number one priority when formatting the changes and amendments.
+ILCA is a class that is truly run for the benefit of sailors, with clear goals and with easy access to information.